him-wtag/Git-and-GitHub/github readme.md

  to commit all changes,, any of these forms will do it:
 ```$ git commit
 $ git commit ./
 $ git commit -a
 ```
+`$ git commit -a -m "Message"` commit all changes skipping the staging area. useful for small commits.
+But it doesn't add or commit untracked files.

 ### `$ git diff`
-The git diff command will show you the changes that have not yet been committed.
+The git diff command will show you the changes that have not yet been staged.
+`$ git diff --staged` will show changes that have been staged but not yet committed.

 ### .gitignore
 blank lines can be used for spacing